adriantache/Java-Playground/README.md

 # Java-Playground
-Since I'm focusing on beefing up my Java knowledge, I need a place to practice what I learn
+_Since I'm focusing on beefing up my Java knowledge, I need a place to practice what I learn_

+This repository contains various bits and bobs and a menu to access (most of) them.

+A not-so-often-updated list of what this contains:
+1. Bouncing Ball puzzle